jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/2022-11-06-Project-Writeup.md

 ## Future Work
-- ⬜️ Visualise the predictions from the detection net in an animated GIF file;
+- ✅ Visualise the predictions from the detection net in e.g., BEV image space, or an animated GIF file;
 - ⬜️ Repeat the evaluation of the SFA3D model on other segment files from the Waymo Open Dataset;
 - ⬜️ Compare the detection performance to the DarkNet (Complex-YOLO) model;
 - ⬜️ Fine-tune the pre-trained models on the Waymo Open Dataset LiDAR data.